nwrenger/schiller-db/README.md

 The Server calls are:

-- 5 for each data table (user, criminal, absence)
+- 6 for each data table (user, criminal, absence)
-- 2 for logins (create, delete)
+- 3 for logins (create, delete)
-- all_roles - to get all roles from user
 - stats - getting general statistics/infos

 Swagger UI integrated via Utoipa: